slviajero/tinybasic/MANUAL.md

 In the examples above line 20 is replaced by the string in the EVAL command.

 EVAL includes the line to the program heap.
 This changes memory addresses of all code behind the inserted line.
 FOR loops, GOSUB commands, the linenumber cache and READ/DATA statements use plain memory addresses.
 This means that the DATA pointer, all active FOR loops and active GOSUBs break.
 A safe way to use EVAL is to change only lines further down in the code outside of any active FOR loop and to RESTORE the DATA pointer after EVAL.

+See eval.bas in the tutorial for more information.

 ## IOT language set